Hanif-K-Musaheb/Year-3-CS-UVM-Study-Abroad-/CS3540/module4.md

 ### Grid vs Random Search for Model selection
 When tuning the hyperparameters of an estimator, Grid Search and Random Search are both popular methods.

+### Repeated Random Sub-Sampling Validation
+##### What it does
+ - Randomly split data into:
+   - Training set (e.g., 90%)
+   - Validation set (e.g., 10%)
+ - Train model
+ - Measure validation performance
+ - Repeat this many times with different random splits
+ - Average the results

+### K-Fold Cross Validation (K-Fold CV)
+> This is the most common one.

+What it does:
+ - Split data into K equal parts (folds)
+ - For each fold:
+   - Use that fold as validation
+   - Use the other K−1 folds as training
+ - Repeat K times
+ - Average performance

 ### Three-way data splits
 >If Both model selection and true error estimates are to be computed simultaneously, the data needs to be split into three disjoint datasets: